devblackops/devblackops.github.io/_posts/2016-04-07-building-a-simple-release-pipeline-in-powershell-using-psake-pester-and-psdeploy.md

 the appropriate task name you would like to perform**.

 ### Create a PSDeploy script
-Your PSDeploy script is the way you distribute your script to the outside would once it has passed all relevant testing initiated from your psake script.
+Your PSDeploy script is the way you distribute your script to the outside world once it has passed all relevant testing initiated from your psake script.
 Create a new script called ```ServerInfo.psdeploy.ps1``` and copy the following contents into it.
 PSDeploy scripts use a simple DSL which you can find more about [here](https://github.com/RamblingCookieMonster/PSDeploy).
 The PSDeploy script below will just be copying our
 ```ServerInfo.ps1``` script to ```c:\temp```.
 Not very useful I know, but imagine if you wanted to deploy the script to 1000 machines.
 It's just a